-Art As A Sanctuary
+Art as a Sanctuary

-Art has always been a way for humans to communicate with one another.
 Overcoming language barriers, art has been used to communicate ideas, stories and significant events.

 In the last three years the world has seen more turmoil than ever.
 Artists across the world, both on the street and in their studios, have taken pivotal events and captured them on paper, on canvas and on walls; from the murder of George Floyd, a global pandemic, to the invasion of Ukraine.